-1. Who is going to be our point person and take overall ownership of the learning process for the stores?
+Are they going to take overall ownership of the learning process for the stores?
 They must be behind the need for training 100% and believe in how it can increase sales.

 With a company-wide workshop?
 By email?
 One-on-one?
 If it’s not thought out, it will not be as impactful.

-They need to make sure there is a complete buy-in from managers to associates?
+They need to make sure there is complete buy-in from managers to associates.
 This is the person on the floor who will inspect what is expected from the learners to make sure they are using the learning, not just completing it.

 There are hundreds of reports you can select from but you want to figuratively take the organization’s temperature before you launch your new training with a few key metrics and compare at monthly intervals.

 How does it related to our customers, employees, and marketing programs?
-Set a goal how much more customers will buy per transaction, how much more employees’ average number of items per transaction will rise and how it all ties into your marketing.
+Set a goal of how much more customers will buy per transaction, how much more employees’ average number of items per transaction will rise, and how it all ties into your marketing.

 Note slow times of the year, busy holidays, vacation schedules, etc. While you can slow down at times, don’t pause learning - ever.

 The effects of the sales training must be reinforced in various ways if you expect the new behaviors to take hold.
 Employee meetings are the best but how about on a daily basis or in-the-moment reward like a gift card?

-That might mean a complete rewrite, tweaking or adding to.
+That might mean a complete rewrite, tweaking, or adding to.
 Just be sure when new training is introduced to understand the challenges for senior employees who’ve learned another way.